 What is exotropia?

 Exotropia is an outward turning of one or both eyes.
-It is a common type of strabismus.
-About a quarter of all children with strabismus have exotropia.
+It is a common type of eye misalignment accounting for about one-quarter of childhood strabismus cases.
+There are different types of exotropia based on the onset and frequency of presentation.

 Types of exotropia